skolmer/es2015-i18n-tag/README.md

 ## Usage

 This library is avaliable as CommonJS module and as UMD module that is consumable in CommonJS, AMD and with script tags.
+The UMD module is primarily for online JS playgrounds.
+It is highly recommenden to use es2015-i18n-tag as CommonJS module with babel and webpack or browserify or in a [Node app with Intl Polyfill](https://github.com/andyearnshaw/Intl.js#intljs-and-node).

 ### UMD module on npmcdn.com